iExecBlockchainComputing/documentation-tools/documentation/tools/oracle-factory/quick-start.md

 {% endtab %}

 {% tab title="NodeJS" %}
-Instantiate the IExecOracleReader from the Oracle Factory SDK in your back-end project:
+Instantiate the IExecOracleReader from the Oracle Factory SDK in your backend project:

 #### 2.5.1.
 Basic Instantiation